linroger/Wealth-of-Nations/Financial Instruments/Pricing of Financial Instruments/Asset Price Dynamics.md

 We will now consider the stochastic process in more detail and see how to take limits as the length of the time interval goes to zero.
 This will produce a continuous time stochastic process.

-Consider a variable $iL$ which takes on values at discrete points in time $t=0,1,\ldots, T$ and suppose that $Z$ evolvesaccording to the following rule:
+Consider a variable $iL$ which takes on values at discrete points in time $t=0, 1, \ldots,  T$ and suppose that $Z$ evolvesaccording to the following rule:

 $$z_{t+1}=z_{t}+\epsilon;\quad W_{0}\quad\mathrm{fixed}$$

 Where $t$ is a random drawing from a standardized normal distribution,  that is with mean of zero and variance of one.
 The draws are assumed to be independently distributed.
 This represents a random walk where on average $iL$ remains unchanged each period but where the standard deviation of the realized value is one each period.
-At date $t=0$ ,we have $E[z_{T}]=z_{0}$ and the variance $Var[z_{T}]=T$ as the draws are independent.
+At date $t=0$ , we have $E[z_{T}]=z_{0}$ and the variance $Var[z_{T}]=T$ as the draws are independent.

 Now divide the periods into $TL$ subperiods each of length $\Delta t$ .To keep the process equivalent the variance in the shock must also be reduced so that the standard deviation is $\sqrt{\Delta t}$ .The resulting process isknown as aWiener process.
 The Wiener process has two important properties: